 Right now, there are countless options for adding lenses to your iPhone setup, be it the X, 8, 8 Plus or any of the previous models.
 Oh, and the phones made by the other manufacturers too.
 I’d start by looking at the products offered by Moment and Olloclip.
 (Links will take you to their respective stores on Amazon showing all products).
-For reference; as of writing, if I were to outfit my iPhone X with the latest from Moment it would cost just over $400 and closer to $500 if I wanted the battery case.
-This would get me a case along with wide, telephoto, fisheye and macro lenses.
+As of writing, if I were to outfit my iPhone X with the latest from Moment, I would grab me a battery case along with wide, telephoto, fisheye, and macro lenses from Amazon.

-There is also the option to look into the less expensive “clip on” lenses that are available.
+There is also the option to look into the less expensive “clip on” lenses like the Xenvo from Amazon that are available.
 Be careful though as many do not sport stellar quality.
 Now seems like a good time to mention that many of those #ShotOniPhone ad spots you see were indeed done with the iPhone, but usually use high-end lenses adapted for use in front of the iPhone camera to create final product.
-So, if you’re really into mobile photography on the iPhone or any other device, a GOOD set of external lenses might be worth the hefty investment.
+So, if you’re really into mobile photography on the iPhone or any other device, a GOOD set of external lenses might be worth the investment.

 9. Use a tripod for excellent results

 This kind of sounds like a general photography tip you’ve probably heard before, and it is.
 This is especially true when working in low lighting.
 Now, the iPhone X is not going to contend with its larger sensor equipped counterparts in low lighting (see tips #1 and #2), however it does hold its own when compared to cameras placed inside smartphones.